pfe-2023-group-03/snappies-front/README.md

 ## Deployement

 The project is deployed on a VPS using Docker.
 The Dockerfile is in the root of the project.
-Tout cela est géré par les Github Actions se trouvant dans le dossier .github/workflows.
-Il y a deux workflows, un pour le serveur de développement et un pour le serveur de production.
+Everything is managed by Githuh Actions.
+There is two workflows, one for the development and one for the production.
+The production workflow is triggered when a tag is pushed on the main branch.
+The development workflow is triggered when a push is made on the dev branch.

 ## Authors